 Unless your doctor has specified the brand-name medicine only, you may have the opportunity to take a generic drug after the patent for the brand name drug has expired.
 These medications are chemically identical, but at a much lower cost.
 To find out if there is a generic equivalent for your medication, consult your pharmacist or Drugs@FDA for a catalog of FDA-approved drug products, including their drug labeling.

 Check Manufacturers’ Programs

+Try splitting pills!
 With certain medications, you can safely split pills in half to save money.
 How does this save you money?
-When you take a lower dosage (let’s say 10 mg) of your medication, which is also available in a higher dosage (let’s say 20 mg), there is generally little difference in the price of the two dosages.
-So by buying 20 mg pills and splitting them in half, you save roughly half the cost of your prescription.
+When you take a lower dosage (let’s say 10 mg) of your medication, which is also available in a higher dosage (let’s say 20 mg), there is generally little or even no difference in the price of the two dosages.
+So buying 20 mg pills and splitting them in half would save you half the cost of your prescription.